StephanHCB/go-mailer-service/README.md

   see [this example](https://github.com/StephanHCB/go-campaign-service/blob/master/web/controller/swaggerctl/swaggerctl.go)
 - Smaller binary, much smaller dependencies footprint
 - It relies on standard context, handler and middleware functions, fully compatible with golangs standard library.
 This makes it much easier to use third party middlewares.

+Chi will be the framework of choice for me for future microservices.

 ## Fulfilling the Requirements